 - Anna received her undergraduate business degree from Australia where the language for instruction was English.
 Since her degree was not in accounting, she is required to apply for the Summer semester and, if admitted, participate in the Summer Intensive Program.

 Applicants must have obtained an equivalent to a 4-year U.S. bachelor's degree from an accredited college or university.
 A list of minimum education requirements by country can be found here.

 Transcripts from international universities must be submitted in the original language as well as in English.
 They must be sealed and sent directly from the university.

 English Language Exams

 ALL International students are required to submit scores from the Test of English as a Foreign Language (TOEFL), the Pearson Test of English Academic (PTE Academic), or International English Language Testing System (IELTS).
-In order to qualify for the 2017 Summer Intensive Program, the exam must be taken on or after June 1, 2015.
-The score is only valid for 2 years.
+In order to qualify for the 2018 Summer Intensive Program, the exam must be taken on or after June 1, 2016.
+The score is valid for 2 years.

 - You must score no less than 20 on each of the four test components

 PTE Academic- 73

 IELTS - 7.5

 - You must score no less than 6 on each band score.